shakebugs/browser/README.md

 // Import the library if using ES6 modules import Shake from '@shakebugs/browser';

-Shake.start('app-api-key', 'website-domain');
+Shake.start('app-api-key');
 ```

-Replace `app-api-key` and `website-domain` with the actual value you have in your app settings on dashboard.
+Replace `app-api-key` with the actual value you have in your app settings on dashboard.

 ### CDN